Flops-Dev/zscalertools/README.md

   ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Initial development is focused on building out the rest of the library.

 Please make sure to update tests as appropriate.